 Only few layers of recursion are performed on archives to help prevent attacks that would cause a buffer overflow, an out of memory condition, or exceed an acceptable amount of program execution time.

 While the above would apply mostly to ZIP bombs, for Email bombs, the anti-spam filters these days are more than enough.
 Still, you need to take precautions as usual – not giving out your email ID at public places.
 If you receive any message asking for confirmation on whether you subscribed to some service or mailing list, and you cannot recall subscribing, deny it.
-And if you are using your own servers for email, keep them separate and well equipped with latest anti-spam filters!
+And if you are using your own servers for email, keep them separate and well equipped with the latest anti-spam filters!

-Among the three types of Internet Explosives or Digital Bombs explained here, Logic bombs are the most difficult ones with potential to… you know what happened to the Trans-Siberian Pipeline!
+Among the three types of Internet Explosives or Digital Bombs explained here, Logic bombs are the most difficult ones with the potential to… you know what happened to the Trans-Siberian Pipeline!